Glasgow Women F.C.: History

 The club has been awarded the SFA Legacy Quality Mark, the national body's highest accreditation for organising football to a recognised standard.

 In the 2021-22 season the club won promotion to the top tier of Scottish women's football by placing second in the SWPL2.
 However, in the next season they became one of only seven football clubs known to have completed a full season with no victories and no draws as they lost all 22 of their games.
 They were duly relegated back to SWPL2.

 They fared better in the 2023-24 season with 6 wins and 8 draws from their 28 games but were ultimately relegated again when they finished second bottom and lost the SWPL2 Play-off Final against Ayr United and took their place in the Scottish Women's Football Championship.

+As of the 2025/26 season the club is no longer participating in senior women's football but maintains a number of youth teams.

 Ground

 Until 2017 the club played its home games at Budhill Park in the Springboig area of Glasgow, which opened in 2013.
 From 2018, the senior team played some of their home games at Petershill Park in the north of the city (also the home ground of multiple Scottish champions Glasgow City) and some at the Greenfield Football Centre near Carntyne.
 In 2022–23, home fixtures were played at New Tinto Park in Govan, home of Benburb.